 Osteoarthritis (OA), which the most common type of arthritis, is wear and tear in the smooth cartilage protecting the bones in joints.
 This eventually leads to bone erosion, bone spurs and unsightly bony end thickening.
 The joint juice (synovial fluid), swells and becomes inflamed and sticky.
 The attacked bone haemorrhages precious calcium.
 The result tends to be pain and stiffness, worsening as the severity increases.

-Pain signals are sent to a nociceptive part of the brain (the part which processes pain from tissue damage) and Mr Pain starts shouting out, in a way that is a million times more distracting than your conscious thoughts.
-More over, after just 3 months Mr Pain moves into the emotional centre and hardwires himself into your mood and previously innocuous lifestyle activities.
-What this means is that your brain memorises and associates Mr Pain with an activity that should normally be enjoyable.
-Mr Pain becomes Mr Chronic Pain.
+Pain signals are sent to a nociceptive part of the brain (the part which processes pain from tissue damage) and the pain starts shouting out, in a way that is a million times more distracting than your conscious thoughts.
+Moreover, after just 3 months the pain moves into the emotional centre and hardwires himself into your mood and previously innocuous lifestyle activities.
+What this means is that your brain memorises and associates the pain with an activity that should normally be enjoyable.
+The pain becomes chronic pain.